tmannen/dippa/notes.md

 for research project: maybe something like a use case and then different ways of achieving it? for example for jetson, how to get our model on it and which is fastest? which is easiest to do? but nano is just a computer, everything works..? related: tensorRT? https://docs.nvidia.com/deeplearning/sdk/tensorrt-sample-support-guide/index.html#network_api_pytorch_mnist

-bigass article on object detection (only 2 months old): https://arxiv.org/pdf/1809.03193.pdf, newest reference from 2018 though?
+bigass article on object detection (only 2 months old, though it was just edited then): https://arxiv.org/pdf/1809.03193.pdf, newest reference from 2018 though?

 hmm: https://www.reddit.com/r/MachineLearning/comments/8pcqgj/p_3d_object_detection_for_autonomous_driving/
 hmm: https://www.reddit.com/r/MachineLearning/comments/a7iv7z/d_what_is_the_sota_for_3d_object_detection/